 We said earlier that politicians were rarely fashion icons.
 That was not true of First Lady Jackie Kennedy Onassis who inspired millions of American women with her feminine and professional style.
 Jackie Kennedy began wearing oversized sunglasses in the late 1960s and throughout the 70s, usually made by French designers like Francois Pinton and Nina Ricci.

-For vintage Jackie O glasses, large oval, octagonal, or square frames from the 1970s will help you achieve that iconic look.
+For vintage Jackie Kennedy sunglasses, large oval, octagonal, or square frames from the 1970s will help you achieve that iconic look.
 Jackie O’s sunglasses often had plastic black or tortoiseshell frames.

 Antique Glasses of Famous Writers